6lack: 2011–2017: Beginnings and Free 6lack

 6lack signed a record deal with Flo Rida's International Music Group and Strong Arm Records in July 2011.
 He left Valdosta State University once he signed, and spent the next few years learning about the industry.
 6lack spent five years with the label, putting music out on his SoundCloud account.
 6lack had little financial security and spent most of his time sleeping in the studio or outside on the street after moving to Miami, Florida to work on music with the record label.
 6lack eventually left his label due to issues over artistic and creative license and management.
-In 2015, 6lack announced that he had joined the musical collective Spillage Village after living with the members of EarthGang, and appeared on four tracks of Spillage Village EP called Bears Like This Too in 2015.
+In 2015, 6lack announced that he had joined the musical collective Spillage Village after living with the members of EarthGang, and appeared on four tracks of Spillage Village mixtape called Bears Like This Too in 2015.

 Once he left the label, he signed with Love Renaissance and Interscope Records.
 In November 2016, Rolling Stone included 6lack in their list of "10 New Artists You Need to Know".
 He then went on to release his debut studio album, Free 6lack, which peaked at number 34 on the Billboard 200 chart.
 The album's single "Prblms" peaked at number 73 on the Billboard Hot 100 chart and became his first platinum record.
 In April 2017, he joined Canadian singer The Weeknd as opening act for his Legend of the Fall tour in North America.